Ninetalesgh/dndcampaign/vault/Content/Arvandor Adventures/Unsorted Notes and Ideas.md

 Blue estate - the two siblings have separated living quarters, he east, she West ( with access to the tower, water, and basement ).

-The Blue Estate
-- The Tollkeeper and his mistress and servants reside in the estate.
-Mistress Name: TODO

 Ruins in the shallow lake
 - Cave underneath collapsed a long time ago, accessible through passage from outter remains